jeffreypullin/quasar-paper/README.md

-# QUASAR analysis
+# Code accompanying the paper: "Flexible and efficient count-distribution and mixed-model methods for eQTL mapping with quasar"

-This repository contains the code used to perform analysis for the paper:
+This repository contains the code used to perform the analysis described in:

 > TODO

-It contains code to analyse the following datasets:

-* Randolph et al. (2024)

-Steps:

--
+For a high level overview of the computational workflow see `main.nf`.